Read Psalm 128

 In these and other challenging situations, the Lord has high hopes we will respond in a way that is honoring and pleasing to the Lord.
 Fearing the Lord and being obedient can look like being a light to a coworker or asking for God’s wisdom when handling finances.
 By seeking His wisdom and obeying what He commands us to do, despite the difficulty, our efforts are rewarded in various ways.
 Verses 2-6 state what our main blessings would look like if we are obedient.
 The psalmist here knows that a growing, lively family is an example of a blessing the Lord provides a faithful servant.
 Throughout the rest of the psalm, we see emphasis on the Lord’s blessings as a promise to those who are obedient.

 As Christians, we are not perfect.
-In fact, we never will be.
+In fact, we never will be (at least on this side of eternity).
 Only God is perfect.
 That is why we need Him, seek His wisdom and obey Him throughout our lives.
 We will mess up.
 But, by heeding the Lord and being obedient to Him, we will see our reward.
 As we head into today, ask the Lord how you can obey and fear Him best.
 Seek His wisdom in prayer and push yourself to obey Him always, even when it’s difficult.
 The path to all of the blessings God promises His children is obedience.

 - Why do you think the Lord calls us to be obedient?

 - What do you think is one area where you struggle in obedience with the Lord?

 - What is one step you can take to achieving obedience alongside the Lord?

 Thank you for sending your son to die on the cross for us.
 Your love is so powerful and vast, and I thank you for that.
 As I head into today, I ask for wisdom in my actions to obey you best.
 I pray for a convicting spirit when I disobey, so I may change next time and obey you better than before.
 I pray daily you will continuously use me and teach me how to obey you and fear you.
 I love you, Lord.